UnbelievableLion/LinuxSound/Karaoke/FluidSynth/DisplayingandcolouringtextwithGtk.md

     /* This is called in all GTK applications.
 Arguments are parsed
-     * from the command line and are returned to the application. */ gtk_init (argc, argv);
+     * from the command line and are returned to the application. */ gtk_init (&argc, &argv);

     /* create a new window */
     window = gtk_window_new (GTK_WINDOW_TOPLEVEL);

-    /* When the window is given the delete-event signal (this is given
+    /* When the window is given the "delete-event" signal (this is given
-     * by the window manager, usually by the close option, or on the
+     * by the window manager, usually by the "close" option, or on the
      * titlebar), we ask it to call the delete_event () function
      * as defined above.
 The data passed to the callback
-     * function is NULL and is ignored in the callback function. */ g_signal_connect (window, delete-event,
-		      G_CALLBACK (delete_event), NULL);
+     * function is NULL and is ignored in the callback function. */ g_signal_connect (window, "delete-event", G_CALLBACK (delete_event), NULL);

-    /* Here we connect the destroy event to a signal handler.
+    /* Here we connect the "destroy" event to a signal handler.
      * This event occurs when we call gtk_widget_destroy() on the window,
-     * or if we return FALSE in the delete-event callback. */ g_signal_connect (window, destroy,
+     * or if we return FALSE in the "delete-event" callback. */ g_signal_connect (window, "destroy",
 		      G_CALLBACK (destroy), NULL);

-    g_signal_connect (window, realize, G_CALLBACK (realize_cb), NULL);
+    g_signal_connect (window, "realize", G_CALLBACK (realize_cb), NULL);

     /* Sets the border width of the window. */ gtk_container_set_border_width (GTK_CONTAINER (window), 10);

     // Gtk 3.0 deprecates gtk_vbox_new in favour of gtk_grid
-    // but that isnt in Gtk 2.0, so we ignore warnings for now lyrics_box = gtk_vbox_new(TRUE, 1);
+    // but that isn't in Gtk 2.0, so we ignore warnings for now lyrics_box = gtk_vbox_new(TRUE, 1);
     gtk_widget_show(lyrics_box);

-    char *str =   ;
+    char *str = "  ";
     lyric_labels[0] = gtk_label_new(str);
     lyric_labels[1] = gtk_label_new(str);